bdmendes/bdmendes.github.io/collections/_posts/2024-08-26-how-a-computer-plays-chess.md

 Now that we know how to generate moves, how exactly does our AI's brain work?
 To put it simply, it uses the [minimax algorithm](https://www.chessprogramming.org/Minimax) with lots of modifications and enhancements.

 Minimax sees the game as a tree.
 Each position is a node, and its children are the available positions after move making.
 With this in place, the best move is the one that yields the most benefitial position at a leaf node.
-Minimax gets its name by the fact that a maximizing player tries to maximize the score of a position and the minimizing player tries to maximize it: this is so because a position's score is always in White's perspective.
+Minimax gets its name by the fact that a maximizing player tries to maximize the score of a position and the minimizing player tries to minimize it: this is so because a position's score is always in White's perspective.

 ##### Expanding the game tree